breadboard-ai/breadboard/packages/website/src/docs/guides/librarian.md

 > [!NOTE]
 > With Visual Breadboard, it's super-easy to create and connect Specialists.
 We wanted to make sure that you can focus on the most interesting -- and challenging! -- part: teaching Specialists to do their work well.

 We'll start with naming it appropriately.
-Click on the component representing the Specialist and in the left (or bottom, if your Breadboard editor window portrait-shaped) panel, click on "Node Details".
+Click on the component representing the Specialist and in the left (or bottom, if your Breadboard editor window portrait-shaped) panel, click on "Component Details".
 Then Type in "Summarizer" as the component's title.
 You will also see that the title changes in the visual editor as well.

 Moving on to the Persona, let's type in something like this: